Json0713/my-portfolio/services/PWA.README.md

 # Jason B. Portfolio | Progressive Web App (PWA)

-This project is a manually built Single Page Application (SPA) with full PWA capabilities, offline support, and installability — built from scratch using only vanilla HTML, CSS, and JS.
+This project is a manually built Single Page Application (SPA) with full PWA capabilities, offline support, and installability
+---

+- Project Portfolio Mobile based Version.
+- Built from scratch using vanilla HTML, CSS, and JS.
+- Full Frontend skills with Logics and Architectural workflow

 ---